 15. Install the two alignment pins, gasket, and transmission case cover and secure with eight cap screws.
-Tighten in a crisscross pattern to 20 ft-lb.
+Tighten in a crisscross pattern to 20 ft-lb (27.2 N-m).

-16. Install a spacer washer and the drive bevel gear on the driveshaft; then while holding the centrifugal clutch housing with an appropriate holder, secure the bevel gear with a new nut and tighten to 72 ft-lb.
+16. Install a spacer washer and the drive bevel gear on the driveshaft; then while holding the centrifugal clutch housing with an appropriate holder, secure the bevel gear with a new nut and tighten to 72 ft-lb (97.9 N-m).